* Dollar index up slightly, yen at 2-week high

-TOKYO, July 10 (Reuters) - The yen rose to a two-week high and risk-sensitive currencies slid on Friday after a surge in new coronavirus infections in the United States further undermined the case for a quick turnaround in the economy.
+TOKYO, July 10 (Reuters) - The dollar and other safe-haven currencies gained against their riskier peers on Friday after a surge in new coronavirus infections in the United States further undermined the case for a quick turnaround in the economy.

-More than 60,000 new COVID-19 cases were reported across the United States, the largest single-day tally by any country in the pandemic so far, discouraging some American consumers from returning to public spaces.
+More than 60,000 new COVID-19 cases were reported across the United States in the latest count, the greatest single-day tally by any country in the pandemic so far, discouraging some American consumers to return to public spaces.

-The dollar gained against most other currencies, with its index gaining about 0.2% to 96.919 from a near one-month low of 96.233 touched on Thursday.
+The caution helped to push up the dollar index about 0.1% in Asia to 96.863 from near one-month low of 96.233 touched on Thursday.

-The Swiss franc, another safe-haven, flirted near a six-week high against the euro, at 1.0619 franc per euro.
+The Swiss franc, another safe-haven, flirted near its highest level in six weeks against the euro, at 1.0619 franc per euro.

 Against the dollar, the franc changed hands at 0.9419 per dollar after having touched a four-month high of 0.93625 to the dollar.